MarbleBag/Gobchat/README.md

 Install the most recent version of [hibiyasleep OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases/latest) to ACT

-fflogs has [a good guide](https://www.fflogs.com/help/start/) to setting up ACT and OverlayPlugin if you prefer video or would like more instructions on how to set these two tools up properly.
+fflogs has a video [guide](https://www.fflogs.com/help/start/) for setting up ACT

 ### Installing Gobchat

-1. Go to [latest release](https://github.com/marblebag/gobchat/releases/latest) and download the latest version of Gobchat (zip) (Do not download the source zips, except you want to build it yourself)
+1. Go to [latest release](https://github.com/marblebag/gobchat/releases/latest) and download the latest version of Gobchat (zip) (Do not download the source zips, unless you want to build it yourself)
 2. Right click the zip file and go to properties.
 In the bottom right corner of the properties menu, click "Unblock", and then "OK" to close the menu. (zip file contains a dll)
 3. Unzip the zip file
-4. Copy the Gobchat.dll into your OverlayPlugin\addons folder (The OverlayPlugin will load all dll which are in this folder)
+4. Copy the Gobchat.dll into your OverlayPlugin\addons folder (The OverlayPlugin will load all dlls which are inside of this folder)
+- The zip already contains a folder named `OverlayPlugin`, which already contains the correct folder structure and can be directly copied to your OverlayPlugin
 5. Copy the GobchatUI folder into your OverlayPlugin folder (The exact position is not important, you just need to find it again)

 The end result should look something like that: